BaronaGroup/migsi/README.md

 Usually you'll want to create migrations using the `create` option of the command line tool, as it sets up a template that should be helpful for getting to work on the migration itself as well as a suitable filename.
-You can also just create a file with a filename ending in `.migsi.js` somewhere within the migration directory, but you should be aware of the implicit dependencies based on the file name.
+You can also just create a file with a filename ending in `.migsi.js` somewhere within the migration directory.

 A migration script is a javascript module, which exports an object with some of the following properties.